mmomtchev/static-portable-python/README.md

 It does not make any assumptions about any installed libraries on the host system nor the directory where it is installed and it supports installing additional modules via `pip`.

-It has been tested on the following platforms
+It has been tested on the following platforms:
  * Windows 2022 x64
  * Windows 2025 x64
  * Windows 11 arm64